-New LTC patient attachment incentive (to replace complex care code 14074) Billed as patients are attached or quarterly This incentive includes: New admissions to LTC Lateral transfers to attach a patient previously cared for by another provider \$200 per new patient attachment
+New LTC Patient Attachment Incentive (to replace complex care code 14074) Billed quarterly This incentive includes: New admissions to LTC Lateral transfers to attach a patient previously cared for by another provider \$150 per new patient attachment

-These incentives are submitted quarterly to the Thompson Region Division administration for payment.

-Long-term Care Homes in Kamloops

-CARE HOME OVERVIEW

-Kamloops currently has eight long-term care homes located across our city.
+Long-term Care Homes in Kamloops CARE HOME OVERVIEW Kamloops currently has seven long-term care homes located across our city.
 Some long-term care homes have a combination of publicly and privately funded beds, or alternatively, one or the other.
 Publicly funded long-term care beds are available to all residents of BC, and most of the beds available are publicly funded.
 Health authorities and other contracted service providers manage the delivery of publicly funded long-term care services.
 Some long-term care homes also offer independent and assisted living options for their residents.
 These beds are excluded from the GPSC initiative.
 Interior Health owns and operates Ponderosa Lodge and Overlander Long-term Care.
 The remaining care homes are privately owned, offering both publicly and privately funded beds.

-MEDICAL DIRECTOR RESPONSIBILITIES

-Each care home has a Medical Director who acts as a liaison between the care home and the care providers.
+MEDICAL DIRECTOR RESPONSIBILITIES Each care home has a Medical Director who acts as a liaison between the care home and the care providers.
 If there is an issue with how a provider is managing a patient, or the care home cannot get a hold of a provider, they will contact the Medical Director.
 Likewise, when providers have an issue with a care home, the Medical Director will approach care home administration to find solutions.
 The Medical Director can also provide education for staff, and mentorship for physicians and nurse practitioners who are new to the care home.
 They are also able to streamline care for patients.
 For example, when there is an infectious outbreak, by expediting prescriptions for all patients in a care home.
 Care homes are encouraged to provide information to newly attaching providers such as, but not limited to: details about each care home, door codes, Medical Director contact information, and a care home map.